 We assist families in the following ways via the SOS Feeding Program:

 - Provide education and knowledge around feeding difficulties and strategies to overcome struggles faced daily.

 - Advocate for children in understanding the emotional and traumatic triggers associated with feeding and the possible discomfort felt by the child.

-- Develop the child’s oral, sensory, motor, cognitive and emotional milestones to feeding.
+- Develop the child’s oral, sensory, motor, cognitive and emotional skills required for feeding.

 - Provide treatment through a structured feeding program designed to develop your child’s hierarchy of skills, behaviour around food that are new and familiar and foster a collaborative approach to care.

-The SOS Approach to Feeding program is an effective way to address problematic feeding bahaviours.
+The SOS Approach to Feeding program was developed by Dr Kay Toomey.
+The program is an effective way to address problematic feeding bahaviours.
 Caregivers and parents of children who will not eat are faced with difficult and often puzzling challenges.